netplexflix/Exclusion-Label-Manager-for-Plex/README.md

-# 🏷️ Exclusion Label Manager for Plex
+# 🏷️ User Restrictions Label Manager for Plex

-This script adds or removes Exclusion Labels on your Plex users level.
+This script adds or removes Restriction Labels on your Plex users level.

 **Example use case:**</br>
 Say you want to create collections you only want visible to specific user(s), you can give the collection a label and then add that label to every other user's "Exclude Labels".